arjayosma/react-native-simple-starter-kit/README.md

    `npm install`

-3. Start development
+3. Start coding
-4. Start the application
+4. Run the application

    `expo start`

 ## Features

+### Simple

+This starter kit offers a very simple way of creating a managed workflow [Expo](https://expo.io) application.
+A bare and simplistic application-ready scaffolding is at your disposal to make your development life easier.

+### Higher Modularity

+Having a higher modularity in your mobile applications can help you identify which functionalities should go where.
+It's highly recommended to package your modules by feature to limit your scope during development.

+## Structure

+I consider the file structure below as the most suitable structure for most of my projects because of the features mentioned above.

+- `assets`
+  - `fonts`
+  - `images`
+- `routes`
+- `src`
+  - `components`
+  - `config`
+  - `modules`
+  - `styles`
+  - `utils`

 ## Dependencies

 These are the project dependencies that I believe are going to be useful during development of any application.

 You may add or remove existing dependencies as per your need.
-Listed below are the dependencies without the `expo`, `react`, and `react-native` dependencies.
+Listed below are the items without the default `expo`, `react`, and `react-native` dependencies.

 1. [Axios](https://www.npmjs.com/package/axios) (`axios`)
    - A Promise based HTTP client.